Yoga has helped to upgrade my soul and bring joy into my life, and it can do the same for you.

 What is Prana?
 Simply put, it is a type of energy in the body that is also known as primary energy or the original life force.
 To get a better understanding, read this article.

 I was brought to the idea of yoga when I was feeling really anxious one day; anxiety that was ultimately brought on by the search for more purpose and love in my life.
-I researched natural ways on how I could lower my anxiety, and I discovered that yoga could help.
+Serendipitously, I discovered that yoga could help.
 Today, I couldn’t be more grateful for the long-term benefits of yoga after I started digging deeper and practicing it regularly.

 It was in that same year that I taught my first group classes in Hatha and Vinyasa Yoga on my home island, St Helena.
 Yoga was a new concept on the island and having the opportunity to share it with the island community was something very special for me.
-Especially with the well received feedback and enthusiasm by my yoga participants on the island.
+Especially with the well-received feedback and enthusiasm by my beautiful yoga participants on the island.

 I approach my yoga mat with respect for the body I’m in, respect for the space and the people around me.
 Similarly to how I approach drinking a glass of wine – with respect for the body I’m in, the vineyards and the winery that provided the wine, and the friends around me that are spending their time to help me enjoy it 😉

-After working and travelling in many countries, I’m happy to share my yoga experiences, tips & inspiration right here.
+After working in 8 countries, I’m happy to share my yoga experiences, tips & inspiration right here.
 Continue to the blog.

 Please leave a comment and thanks for your support.